TheIoTLearningInitiative/IntelEdison/documentation/BoardSupportPackage.md

     Rebooting
     U-boot & Kernel System Flash Success...
-    Your board needs to reboot to complete the flashing procedure, please do not unplug it for 2 minutes.

-    U-boot & Kernel System Flash Success...
-    Your board needs to reboot to complete the flashing procedure, please do not unplug it for 2 minutes.
+    Your board needs to reboot to complete the flashing procedure, please do not unplug it for 2 minutes. user@host:~$ ls
-    ...
-    user@host:~$ ls
     bbcache  flash.log  Makefile  meta-arduino  meta-intel-edison  out  pub user@host:~$ cd out/current